Etretat Normandy, France Travel Guide

 | Baggage & Personal Items | Lost, stolen, or delayed luggage. | Insubuy |

 Look for "Menu du Jour."
-Numerous eateries provide a "menu du jour" (daily menu) at lunchtime, which provides a couple- or three-course meal at a fixed, more affordable price than à la carte options.
+Numerous eateries provide a "menu du jour" (daily menu) at lunchtime, which provides a two- or three-course meal at a fixed, more affordable price than à la carte options.

 ATMs are available for cash withdrawals; banks also offer exchange.